Preference Evolution under Partner Choice

-We demonstrate that whenever individuals with unobservable types are not matched among themselves playing an efficient strategy pair, a profitable rematching opportunity arises.
-Carrying out such deviations can reveal more information to the population.} Consequently, the parochial efficient preference type can ensure the highest average fitness and thus resist invasion of any other type that does not always induce efficient play.
-We also show through an example that the weaker homophilic efficient type may not resist invasion (Example \ref{eg: homophilic efficient not neu stable}), and formally prove that it is indeed evolutionarily \emph{unstable} for a large class of material games.
-The intuition is as follows: Although the homophilic efficient types prefer to play with their own type, their utility still depends on the behavior of the opponent when matched with another type; therefore, they may be reluctant to block an unfavorable matching outcome if they cannot distinguish an (unobservable) alien type that tends to minimize total material payoffs.
+In particular, whenever parochial efficient individuals with the same informational ``label'' are not matched among themselves playing efficiently, a profitable rematching opportunity arises.
+Carrying out such deviations can reveal more information to the population.} Consequently, the parochial efficient preference type can ensure the highest average fitness and thus drive out any other type that does not always induce efficient play.
+We also use an example to show that the weaker homophilic efficient type may not resist invasion (Example \ref{eg: homophilic efficient unstable}), and formally prove that it is indeed evolutionarily \textit{unstable} for a large class of material games.
+The intuition is as follows.
+Although homophilic efficient types prefer to play with their own kind, their utility still varies with the behavior of the partner when matched with another type; therefore, they may be reluctant to block an unfavorable matching outcome if they cannot distinguish an (unobservable) alien type that tends to behave in an adversarial manner in a deviation.